nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 The F Prime framing protocol operates as follows:

-1. Compute the frame size:
+1. Compute the size of the data stored in the frame (the "frame data size")

-   1. If `packet_type` is `Fw::ComPacket::FW_PACKET_UNKNOWN`, then the size
+   1. If `packet_type` is `Fw::ComPacket::FW_PACKET_UNKNOWN`, then the frame data
-is the frame header size (8 bytes) plus the data size plus the size of the hash value.
+size is the size of the provided data.

-   1. Otherwise the size is the frame header size plus four bytes for the serialized packet type plus the data size plus the size of the hash value.
+   1. Otherwise the frame data size is size of the provided data plus four bytes for the serialized packet type.

+1. Compute the frame size: data size plus frame header size plus hash value size.

 1. Allocate a buffer large enough to hold the frame.

 1. Serialize the start word and frame size into the buffer.
+This forms the frame header.

+1. Serialize the frame data:

    1. Serialize the packet type if known.

-1. Serialize the data.
+   1. Serialize the provided data.
+**Note: The F Prime GDS assumes that the first four bytes of data are the serialized packet type.
-**Note: If the packet type is not known, then the first four bytes of the data must contain the packet type.
+Therefore, if the packet type is unknown (no serialization in the previous step), then the first four bytes of the incoming data must contain the serialized packet type.**
-Otherwise the framed data will not have a valid header.**

 1. Calculate and serialize the hash value.